 J. Panesar – Job Developer/Facilitator, YMCA of Greater Vancouver

-The more your stress response is activated, the easier it becomes to trigger and the harder to shut off.
+The more your “Fight or Flight” response is activated, the easier it becomes to trigger and the harder to shut off.
 Chronic distress can disrupt nearly every system in your body and can leave you vulnerable to numerous physical and mental health problems.
-That’s why it’s so important to adjust the way you think through stressful circumstances, and practice techniques daily that help you to relax.
+That’s why it’s so important to adjust the way you think through stressful circumstances, and practice strategies that help you relax.